SuzanaMajcunic/OdeToFood/README.md

 # OdeToFood
-ASP.NET MVC application for restaurants (ASP.NET MVC 5 Fundamentals course on Pluralsight)
+ASP.NET MVC application (.NET Framework) for restaurants (Pluralsight course: ASP.NET MVC 5 Fundamentals)

 #### Introduction
  The result of this project is ASP.NET web application for saving the list of restaurants by cousine type.
 Link to the Pluralsight course: [ASP.NET MVC 5 Fundamentals](https://www.pluralsight.com/courses/aspdotnet-mvc5-fundamentals "ASP.NET MVC 5 Fundamentals")